 ReAct in five continents

-ReAct has nodes on five continents.
-We are based in Ecuador, India, Zambia, the US and Sweden.
+ReAct’s nodes are located in Ecuador, India, Zambia, the US and Sweden.

 ReAct’s five nodes: